-The Industrial Strategy White Paper identifies a set of 'Grand Challenges' that will put the United Kingdom at the forefront of the industries of the future.
-This relates to:
+The Industrial Strategy White Paper identified a set of 'Grand Challenges' that would put the United Kingdom at the forefront of the industries of the future.
+This related to:

-• AI & Data Economy.
-Putting the UK at the forefront of the artificial intelligence and data revolution

-- Clean Growth.
-Maximising the advantages for UK industry from the global shift to clean growth - Future of Mobility.
-Becoming a world leader in the way people, goods and services move - Ageing Society.
-Harnessing the power of innovation to help meet the needs of an ageing society
+- AI & Data Economy Putting the UK at the forefront of the artificial intelligence and data revolution; - Clean Growth Maximising the advantages for UK industry from the global shift to clean growth; - Future of Mobility Becoming a world leader in the way people, goods and services move; - Ageing Society Harnessing the power of innovation to help meet the needs of an ageing society.